-Rent Supplement is a means-tested payment for certain people living in private rented accommodation who cannot provide for the cost of their accommodation from their own resources.
+Rent Supplement is a payment for some people living in private rented housing who cannot provide for the cost of their housing from their own income.

 In the past, you could apply for Rent Supplement if you were qualified for social housing support and were on the local authority’s housing list.
-However, people in this situation should now apply for the Housing Assistance Payment (HAP).
+People in this situation should now apply for the Housing Assistance Payment (HAP).

-To qualify for Rent Supplement, the officer dealing with your case must be satisfied that, at the time of application, that you are in a bona fide tenancy and:
+To qualify for Rent Supplement, the officer dealing with your case must be satisfied that, at the time of application, that you are in a lawful tenancy and:

-If you need help with your rent but you don’t meet these conditions, you must contact your local authority to have your housing needs assessed.
-If you are eligible for and in need of housing support you may be able to access housing under the HAP scheme or local authority housing.
+If you need help with your rent but you don’t meet these conditions, you should contact your local authority to have your housing needs assessed.

-The maximum amount of rent support provided is based on where you live and your family circumstances - maximum rent limits have been established for a number of administrative areas (mostly set on a county basis) and a number of set family compositions.
-The current rent limits and the relevant administrative areas are available here.
+The maximum amount of rent support provided is based on where you live and your family composition.
+Maximum rent limits have been agreed for some areas and for set household compositions.
+The current rent limits and the relevant areas are available here.

-Though the decision on your application will consider the relevant maximum rent limits; under the National Tenancy Sustainment Framework (NTSF), additional financial support can be provided where your rent is above the prevailing maximum rent limit.
-Where your rent is in excess of the relevant rent limit, or your family composition is not set out, contact the officer dealing with your case for advice and support.
+Extra financial support can be provided where your rent is above the current maximum rent limit.
+Where your rent is more than the rent limit, or your family composition are not set out, contact the officer dealing with your case.

 Rent Supplement payments are fully exempt from income tax, PRSI and USC.

-If your landlord does not have a tax reference number, they should state this in writing to the department and explain why this is the case.
-Your Rent Supplement may not be paid if your landlord has not given their tax number to the department or has not explained why they do not have one.
+If your landlord does not have a tax reference number, they should state this in writing and explain why this is the case.
+Your Rent Supplement may not be paid if your landlord has not given their tax number or has not explained why they do not have one.

-Another part of the form may need to be filled in by your local authority, to confirm you are on their housing list and have a housing need (if you are not exempt from this rule).
+Another part of the form may need to be filled in by your local authority to confirm you are on their housing list and have a housing need.

-If you live in one of these areas you can get a rent pack from your local office.
-This pack contains detailed information (including a list of documentation you will need) and all the relevant application forms.
-You should read the information in the pack carefully.
-If you are satisfied that you have all the necessary documents ready you can forward your application to the relevant Rent Unit.
+Each pack contains detailed information and all the relevant application forms.
+When you have all the necessary documents ready you can forward your application to the National Rent Supplement Section.
 The processing of your application may be delayed if you do not supply all the information requested in the pack.
-The Unit will contact you if they need any further information.
-If they do not need any more information they will tell you when your application will be processed.